 The Property Valuation Administrator’s (PVA) Notices of Real Estate Assessment are typically mailed during the month of April to allow appropriate time for property owners to review the information pertaining to their property.
 However, you do not need to receive a Notice or wait until the open inspection period – you may request a review of your assessment for the current year anytime after January 1 of that year.
 All property owners have the right to appeal the assessed value of their property; however, certain steps must be followed.

-Property owners are encouraged to bring documentation to the conference that supports their opinion of the property’s value.
-For example, a recent appraisal, photos, insurance policies, current real estate listings, or any other sales information from their neighborhood.
+During the conference process, property owners must provide documentation which supports their opinion of the property’s value.
+For example, a recent appraisal, interior photos or photos supporting repairs/damages, insurance policies, current real estate listings, or any other sales information from their neighborhood.
 Please refer to the Supporting Documentation list (PDF) for examples of what documentation is acceptable.
 To request a conference, please submit a Residential or Commercial Review Request Form.